DETAILED ACTION

 Under Step 2A, Prong 1, the steps of the claim for the invention represents an abstract idea of a series of steps that recite a process for patient safety surveillance and management.
 Receiving monitoring data for identifying safety event and risk associated with the event and present it to a user are steps that is/are an abstract idea that could have been performed by a human actor interacting with a system/interface to implement the abstract idea performing the steps detecting, acquiring, receiving, evaluating, transmitting, which both the instant claims and the abstract idea are defined as Certain Methods of Organizing Human Activity (managing personal behavior or interactions between people, including following rules or instructions).

-receiving and processing the data to evaluate the risk associated with patient care,
+receiving and processing the patient health data to evaluate the risk associated with patient care,

-operating a module of a risk evaluator to use the data acquired to determine an output of the risk associated with the patient, and
+operating a module of a risk evaluator to use the data acquired to determine an output of the risk associated with the patient in real-time,

 Independent Claim 13 recites similar steps as in Claim 1: